Ear Fetish

 - 1897–1928: Havelock Ellis, in his Studies in the Psychology of Sex, documents attraction to particular non-genital features and reframes such attractions as variations of normal eroticism.

-- Mid-to-late 20th century: Partialism, the channelling of sexual interest onto a specific non-genital body part, is consolidated as a clinical term and folded into the paraphilia literature.
+- Mid-to-late twentieth century: partialism, the channelling of sexual interest onto a specific non-genital body part, is consolidated as a clinical term and folded into the sexual-fetishism literature.

-- DSM-5 / DSM-5-TR: Partialism is treated as a form of fetishistic interest and is a disorder only where it causes the individual clinically significant distress or functional impairment, a framing that applies equally to attraction centred on the ear.
+- DSM-5 / DSM-5-TR: partialism is treated as a form of fetishistic interest and is a disorder only where it causes the individual clinically significant distress or functional impairment, a framing that applies equally to attraction centred on the ear.

-The clinical name auriculophilia is a modern, regularly-formed coinage from Latin auricula ("little ear") plus Greek -philia ("love of"); unlike podophilia or trichophilia it does not trace to a single documented author, and its precise first use is not well attested.
+The clinical name auriculophilia is a modern, regularly formed coinage from Latin auricula ("little ear") plus Greek -philia ("love of").
+Unlike podophilia or trichophilia, it does not trace to a single documented author, and its precise first use is not well attested.

 The auditory thread

 A distinct strand connects the ear to sound rather than touch.
 Modern writing on auralism describes arousal from voice, whispering, and audio erotica, and popular and emerging-research accounts increasingly link ear-focused intimacy to ASMR (autonomous sensory meridian response), in which whispered and close-proximity audio triggers produce tingling, calming sensations.
-The two are not the same, ASMR is typically non-sexual, but they share the ear as a privileged channel and help explain why whispered closeness features so often in descriptions of the interest.
+The two are not the same, since ASMR is typically non-sexual, but they share the ear as a privileged channel and help explain why whispered closeness features so often in descriptions of the interest.

 In practice